Cwm-y-glo: History

 The origin of the village's name ("Valley of Coal") lies in its connection with the extensive slate industries which thrived in the valley in the 18th, 19th, and early 20th centuries.
 The area was home to the charcoal sub-industry, which the foundries at the various quarries depended on to fabricate iron to support the slate industry.

 On 30 June 1869, two carts carrying nitroglycerine explosive collided in the village; the resulting explosion killed the carters as well as three others and injured a further eight.
 The explosion was at the time believed to be the loudest manmade explosion ever, and the debris, allegedly including a cart wheel, was thrown as far as the next village, Brynrefail.
 To this day, an X is inscribed on a wall at Clegir along the old road between Bryn Bras Castle and Llanberis, marking the spot where a wheel and harness from one of the carts was flung.
 In April 2008, a plaque commemorating the tragedy was unveiled on the rock face opposite Y Fricsan, the village pub.

-Between 1865 and 1965, an LNWR 8 mile branch railway line ran through the village from Llanberis to Caernarfon, but there are no longer any visible remains of Cwm-y-glo railway station.
-The line was established by the Caernarvon and Llanberis Railway Act 1864.
+Between 1865 and 1965, an LNWR 8 mile branch railway line, established by the Caernarvon and Llanberis Railway Act 1864, ran through the village from Llanberis to Caernarfon, but there are no longer any visible remains of Cwm-y-glo railway station.